boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 import { createStore } from 'redux';
 ```

-To create a store, you need to call `createStore` method, passing reducer as an argument
+To create a store, you need to call `createStore` method, and pass a reducer as an argument

 ```js
 const store = createStore(reducer);